piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # RECIPES
 # Before you begin

+As we have stated before, we are working under the assumption that your are already part of a well defined community.
+Furthermore, we are assuming that you have a relevant role in that community.
+Finally, we assume that you have identified that there is a very real need and opportunity for an Accelerator to improve and support that community.

+With those assumptions in mind, we may lightly touch on community development from time to time.
+But we will not describe, in depth, how communities are defined, built, and maintained.
+That topic is another book — or library of books — in an of itself.

 ## Want to start an accelerator?
 Don't start an accelerator

 You don't get to start in the middle.
 You have to start at the beginning.